 I was a model learner.

-I was reading everything I could get my hands on, I was attending conferences, I was taking Jimmy to doctors and therapists and special educators, I was constructing knowledge left and right, or trying to ...... and I remained deeply confused.
+I was reading everything I could get my hands on, I was attending conferences, I was taking Jimmy to doctors and therapists and special educators, I was constructing knowledge right and left, or trying to ...... and I remained deeply confused.

 Then Shirley Cohen published her book.
 She had planned to call it "A Map of Autism," and that's what it was.
 Or, rather, it was a map of the world of autism: the advocates, the educators, the theorists, and the desperately mourning parents.
 What were they all talking about?
 Until Shirley wrote her book, I didn't know.